weavejester/codox/README.md

 :codox {:namespaces :all}
 ```

-The `:exclude-vars` option can be used to exclude vars whose name matches a
+The `:exclude-vars` option can be used to exclude vars that match a
 regular expression.
 Set to `nil` to disable.
-The default excludes automatically
+By default vars generated
-generated record constructor functions like `->Foo` and `map->Foo`:
+by record constructor functions are excluded (such as `->Foo` and
+`map->Foo`):

 ```clojure
 :codox {:exclude-vars #"^(map)?->\p{Upper}"}